 What the Court of Appeals for Veterans Claims Does

 When the Board of Veterans’ Appeals (BVA) denies an appeal, a veteran can choose to continue within the appeals process by appealing their case to the CAVC.
 The CAVC has exclusive jurisdiction to review BVA decisions.
-It is important to note that the CAVC is not a part of VA, so it has no bias toward VA.
+It is important to note that the CAVC is not a part of the VA, so it has no bias toward the VA.
 This allows veterans to receive objective decisions on their appeals.

 The CAVC will either uphold the denial or send the case back (remand) to the BVA.
 If the CAVC sends the case back to the Board, it means it agrees with the veteran that the Board made a legal error in denying the appeal.
 At this point, a veteran can add new evidence to their case.

 Note: The CAVC can also reverse the decision made by the BVA.

 There are several terms you should know to help you understand the CAVC appeals process.

 You must file a Notice of Appeal (NOA) within 120 days of the initial BVA decision.
 The veterans’ advocates at Chisholm Chisholm & Kilpatrick LTD can help you correctly fill out and file your NOA.

 A Notice of Docketing will include your hearing date, time, and location; what the CAVC will decide upon at the hearing; and the procedures to follow before and during the hearing.
 In many cases, your hearing will be done via telephone as the CAVC is located in Washington, DC.

 The Record Before the Agency (RBA) is the complete file VA has on your case.
 The CAVC will give you your RBA and a Notice to File Brief.